 Aberdeen, the Granite City, is Scotland's third most populated city with a population of just under 229,000 inhabitants.
-It is essential to ensure that future proposals for managing and expanding Aberdeen City's tree and woodland resource (the Granite City Forest) integrate in a positive way with other land uses, the city's various landscapes, its natural heritage and built environment thereby enhancing its overall asset value to the City.
+It is essential to ensure that future proposals for managing and expanding Aberdeen City's tree and woodland resource (the Granite City Forest) integrate in a positive way with other land uses, the city's landscapes, natural heritage and built environment thereby increasing its overall value to the City.

 In the specific context of its contribution to combatting climate change, the Granite City Forest has a vital role to play in contributing to the City's wider climate change resilience agenda.
-Every year its trees and woodlands intercept millions of litres of water, remove hundreds of thousands of airborne pollutants and remove or store thousands of tonnes of carbon from the atmosphere.
+Every year its trees and woodlands intercept millions of litres of water, remove thousands of tonnes of airborne pollutants and remove or store thousands of tonnes of carbon from the atmosphere.

-This Trees and Woodland Strategic Implementation Plan (TWSIP) sets out the vision, strategic priorities and an action plan for the future stewardship and expansion of Aberdeen City's urban, street trees, rural trees and woodlands.
+This Trees and Woodland Strategic Implementation Plan (TWSIP) sets out the vision, strategic priorities and an action plan for the future stewardship and expansion of the Granite City Forest.
 It provides a long-term framework for ensuring that their qualities are measurable, recognised, properly valued, protected and permanently enshrined in the environmental fabric of the City.

-The TWP focuses strongly on implementation and helping to deliver against the City Council's other environmental strategies notably Goal 7 of Aberdeen Adapts and the ACC Open Space Strategy amongst others.
+The TWSIP focuses strongly on implementation and helping to deliver against the City Council's other environmental strategies notably Goal 7 of Aberdeen Adapts and the ACC Open Space Strategy amongst others.

-We are in the midst of a climate emergency and planting trees is vital if we are to tackle that emergency head on.
+"We are in the midst of a climate emergency and planting trees is vital if we are to tackle that emergency head on."

-Nicola Sturge of First Minister, Scottish Government June 2019
+Nicola Sturgeon First Minister, Scottish Government June 2019